JuliaMath/RandomMatrices.jl/README.md

   This is also implemented for dense matrices, but it is pretty slow and not really practical.

+# Stochastic processes

+Provides finite-dimensional matrix representations of stochastic operators.

+In the following, `dt` is the time interval being discretized over and `t_end` is the final time.

+- `BrownianProcess(dt, t_end)` generates a vector corresponding to a Brownian random walk starting from time `t=0` and position `x=0`
+- `WhiteNoiceProcess(dt, t_end)` generates a vector corresponding to white noise.
+- `StochasticAiryProcess(dt, t_end, beta)` generates the largest eigenvalue corresponding to the stochastic Airy process with real positive `beta`.
+This is known to be distributed in the `t_end -> Inf` limit to the `beta`-Tracy-Widom law.

 # References
 - James Albrecht, Cy Chan, and Alan Edelman,
     "Sturm Sequences and Random Eigenvalue Distributions",